 Need more low carb recipe inspiration?
 See more delicious recipes such as:

 If you tried this Low Carb Cashew Chicken Stir Fry recipe, please rate and review it below so I know how it turned out.
-If you’d like more recipe inspiration delivered straight to your inbox, you can sign up for my email newsletter below.
+If you’d like more recipe inspiration delivered straight to your inbox, sign up for my email newsletter.

 Low Carb Cashew Chicken Stir Fry